pahud/amazon-eks-workshop/00-getting-started/create-eks-with-eksctl.md

 Now your Amazon EKS cluster is ready!
+You may proceed to [customize your nodegroup](./customize-nodegroup.md) now.

 If you need to delete this clusrer, run `eksctl delete cluster —name=<CLUSTER_NAME>` to trigger the deletion of the stack.